-- Exhibit one framed 8" x 10" still-life photo that demonstrates good composition, including color, form, texture, lighting and depth of field.
-No photo editing is allowed in this class except cropping and red eye removal; OR - Exhibit one framed 8" x 10" photo which demonstrates your understanding of a technique you learned from your Photography 3 project manual.
+- Exhibit one framed 8" x 10" still-life photo that demonstrates good composition, including color, form, texture, lighting, and depth of field.
+No photo editing is allowed in this class except cropping and red eye removal, OR - Exhibit one framed 8"x10" photo which demonstrate your understanding of a technique you learned from your Photography 3 project manual.
 No photo editing is allowed in this class except cropping and red eye removal.
 Be prepared to show the page in the manual of the technique you are demonstrating.

-Photo Editing (SF 50271)
+Photo Editing: (SF 50271)